 Partner with Caroline Bell

-Caroline has joined a team living among the Karimojong, seeking to share the gospel, that they may know Jesus themselves.
+Caroline lives with the Karimojong, seeking to share the gospel, so that they may truly know Jesus for themselves.

 If you would like to partner with Caroline in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.